wtl52656/Diff-RNTraj/README.md

-# Diff-RocT
+# Diff-RNTraj
-The code of Diff-RNTraj
+Source code of TKDE: Diff-RNTraj: A Structure-aware Diffusion Model for Road Network-constrained Trajectory Generation

 # Training:
   Running the following command to train Diff-RNTraj.